coped/matlab-sandbox/function-handles.md

 Think of your functions as giant machines in a factory.
 To pass values/arguments to your machines, you enter them through a little coin slot on the machine.

 Values and expressions like `2`, `"hello"`, and `3 + 3` can fit just fine.
 But other big machines (functions) can't fit through the coin slot at all.
-As a workaround, we write *directions* to the other machines on a piece of paper, and put them in the slot, which fits just fine.
+As a workaround, we write *directions* to the other machines on a piece of paper (a function handle), and put them in the slot, which fits just fine.
 Now the machine knows where to go in order to do the work.

 ## 2. Function generalization

-If a specific function is commonly used throughout your logic, referencing it using a handler can make it easier to maintain your code if you need to swap it for another function sometime in the future.
+If a specific function is commonly used throughout your logic, referencing it using a handle can make it easier to maintain your code if you need to swap it for another function sometime in the future.